tfzk/terraform-provider-zookeeper/README.md

-# TFZK Terraform provider for ZooKeeper
+# TFZK: Terraform provider for ZooKeeper

 [![Build and Test](https://github.com/tfzk/terraform-provider-zookeeper/actions/workflows/build-test.yml/badge.svg)](https://github.com/tfzk/terraform-provider-zookeeper/actions/workflows/build-test.yml)

+A Terraform provider for [Apache ZooKeeper](https://zookeeper.apache.org/).

+To get started, go on [`terraform-provider-zookeeper` registry page](https://registry.terraform.io/providers/tfzk/zookeeper).

+This provider focuses on _Data Management_ for ZooKeeper: it offers a _CRUD_ for **Persistent ZNodes** and **Persistent Sequential ZNodes**.

-A Terraform provider for [Apache ZooKeeper](https://zookeeper.apache.org/) that can be leveraged as part of a bigger infrastructure that depends on having data stored in ZooKeeper [ZNodes](https://zookeeper.apache.org/doc/r3.1.2/zookeeperProgrammers.html#sc_zkDataModel_znodes).
+For example, it can be leveraged as part of a bigger infrastructure, where sharing data across multiple live services via ZooKeeper is desirable.
+Good examples can be _runtime configuration data_ or _large architectures topology data_ and so forth.

+Data can be stored both as UTF-8 and binary (via Base64 encoding) inside ZooKeeper [ZNodes](https://zookeeper.apache.org/doc/r3.1.2/zookeeperProgrammers.html#sc_zkDataModel_znodes).

 **NOTE:** This provider is built on top of